 How To Starch A Victorian Cotton Petticoat

-In the Victorian era, petticoats were starched to make them stiffer for the fashionable bell-shaped skirt silhouette, and to make them dirt-resistant so that they’d need less frequent washing.
+In the Victorian era, petticoats were starched to stiffen them to create the fashionable bell-shaped skirt silhouette.
+Homemade fabric starch was also used to make petticoats resistant to dirt so they’d need to be washed less often.

 Rice starch: is the best starch, it ‘gives a natural, pure white color to fabrics’